-If buildings and/or structures on your property were substantially damaged or destroyed by weather events between November 1 and December 31, 2022, and were not repaired by December 31st, please contact us to share details on the damage or loss, including repair costs and pictures:
+If buildings and/or structures on your property were substantially damaged or destroyed by weather events between November 1st and December 31st, and were not repaired by December 31st, please contact your local Assessment Office or use our Online Contact Us Form to share details on the damage or loss, including repair costs and pictures.

-Property owners are encouraged to complete one of our fillable PDF damage declarations and return it along with pictures of the damage to email@example.com:
+Property owners are encouraged to complete one of our fillable PDF damage declarations below, and return it along with pictures by using our Online Contact Us Form.

 Note: Save a copy of the damage declaration PDF to your computer or network drive before filling it out and sending